RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

   - Freedom is the natural entitlement of humans
   - Harm principle
     -  the extent to which legal restrictions upon individual freedom are justified
-  -  A person’s freedom should not be limited merely to prevent them from harming themselves, to promote morality or to enhance the welfare of the majority
+  -  A person's freedom should not be limited merely to prevent them from harming themselves, to promote morality or to enhance the welfare of the majority
     - Smoking tax is actually to prevent you from causing indirect economic harm on others by contracting a disease
   - Negative liberty
     - The major form of liberalism, refrain others from interfering with you